Is Chicken Good for Fatty Liver? [Answer & Tips]

 roasted chicken with vegetables

 Frying any type of food will greatly increase the amounts of fat, saturated fat and cholesterol, as well as the overall number of calories.
+The same goes for all types of batter, most dressings, and sauces – especially if you buy them from stores, where they also have various other chemicals, including preservatives and aroma enhancers, packed in.

 When it comes to cooking, you don’t have a lot of options, but fortunately they all result in tasty chicken that you can still enjoy.
 Here’s how I recommend you to cook chicken for fatty liver:

-• baked: you can marinade it for a few hours to a day before (make your own without oil, sugar or other fats), or bake it as it is on baking paper.
+• Baked: you can marinade it for a few hours to a day before (make your own without oil, sugar, or other fats), or bake it as it is on baking paper.

 I personally got used to eating the chicken baked and have eaten it like this during my dieting for reversing fatty liver (and reverse it I did!).